safuya/juniper/README.rst

 .. code-block:: yaml

     functions:
       router:            # Name of the lambda function (result in router.zip artifact)
         requirements: ./src/router/requirements.txt.  # Path to reqs file
         include:
-        - ./src/commonlib/mylib                     # Path for inclusion in code
+        - ./src/commonlib/mylib                     # Include this in the zip
-        - ./src/router_function/router.             # Path for inclusion in code
+        - ./src/router_function/router              # Include this in the zip

 Build it!